 - Python 3 with the picamera module

-I started out in August 2018 with a simple Python 3 script that captured frames using the picamera Python module.
-It captured into bgr format which played nicely with numpy and opencv.
+I started out in August 2018 with a simple Python 3 script that used the picamera module to capture bgr-formatted frames for use with opencv.
 I then explored the individual pieces of motion detection:

 - Converting to grayscale

-- Calculating the pixel differences between the two frames
+- Calculating the pixel differences between two frames

-- Clamping each pixel 255 if it crosses a threshold, 0 otherwise
+- Clamping each pixel to 255 if it crosses a threshold, 0 otherwise

-- Adding up the pixel values to see which percentage had changed
+- Adding up the pixel values to see which percentage of pixels had changed

-At this point I explored the multiprocessing module in order to find a reliable way to transfer frames to another thread.
+At this point I explored the multiprocessing module in search of a reliable way to transfer frames between threads.
 They all turned out to be overkill as pushing and popping from lists in Python is an atomic, thread-safe operation.
 With this knowledge I decided to use lists as cross-thread queues and avoid the more complicated multiprocessing data structures.

-In September 2018 I focused on squeezing more performance out of the thread that was doing capture and motion detection.
+In September 2018 I focused on squeezing more performance out of the capture and motion detection logic.
 Switching to picamera’s

 capture_continuous function helped a bit.
 Then in May 2019 I finally realized I didn’t need to check for motion every frame.
 Doing so once per second was plenty frequent.
 Big win here!

-I then focused on the low quality of the videos that were coming out of my setup.
+A few months later I turned to the low quality of the videos that were coming out of my setup.
 They were very blocky regardless of the framerate, especially at resolutions above 640x480.
-So I tuned the Constant Rate Factor, which didn’t help.
+So I tuned ffmpeg’s Constant Rate Factor param, which didn’t help.

-Perhaps I was mis-understanding what was going on with the frame data behind the scenes … maybe picamera was reusing buffers.
+Perhaps I was mis-understanding how picamera was handling frame data behind the scenes … was it reusing buffers?
 In a multi-threaded setup like mine, it could mean the buffer contained pixels from multiple frames, leading to ghosting or other strange artifacts.
-So I made copies of the frame buffer object before pushing onto the queue.
+So I made a copy of the bytearray before pushing it onto the queue.
 Didn’t help.

 Maybe the bgr data coming out of picamera isn’t as high quality as I thought.
-I read somewhere that the camera encodes to jpeg really well and at high speed, so I switched to that.
+I read somewhere that the camera can encode to jpeg at high speed, so I switched to that.
 Didn’t help.
 However, this streamlined support for MJPEG live-streaming, so wasn’t a wasted effort.

 ffmpeg -r 10 -f image2 -i image%02d.jpg -c:v h264_omx -crf 23 combined.mp4

 Hmm, that looks horrible.
 Maybe it’s the encoder?
 I tried to change “-crf” to 18 but it didn’t help.
-Then I noticed something I hadn’t seen before:
+Then I noticed something in the ffmpeg output I hadn’t seen before:

 Codec AVOption crf (Select the quality for constant quality mode) specified for output file #0 (combined.mp4) has not been used for any stream.
 The most likely reason is either wrong type (e.g. a video option with no video streams) or that it is a private option of some encoder which was not actually used for any stream.